ETC-NLG: End-to-end Topic-Conditioned Natural Language Generation

 \section{Introduction}

-Pre-trained neural language models can be used for natural language generation (NLG) by autoregressively sampling the most probable token from the learned distribution given previous context.
-Advanced forms of NLG such as topic and sentiment-conditioned generation are still mostly inefficient, requiring fine-tuning with attribute-specific data or even radically changing the model's architecture~\cite{keskarCTRL2019} to allow for better control over generated outputs. \textit{Plug-and-play language models (PPLMs)}~\cite{plugandplay} were recently introduced to counter this tendency, allowing users to efficiently generate controlled text by combining a standard pre-trained language model generator with a discriminator network that learns to differentiate attributes and to steer generation towards the selected conditioning.
+Pre-trained neural language models can be used for natural language generation (NLG) by autoregressively sampling the most probable token from the learned vocabulary distribution given previous context.
+Among the most effective autoregressive models, GPT variants~\cite{gpt,gpt2,gpt3} follow the two-step process originally introduced by ULMFiT~\cite{ulmfit}, combining an unsupervised pretraining over massive textual resources with a task-specific fine-tuning to solve a variety of different problems, ranging from machine translation to text summarization.
+Despite their effectiveness for standard NLG, GPT-like models are still mostly inefficient for advanced forms of NLG, such as topic and sentiment-conditioned generation, requiring fine-tuning with attribute-specific data or even radically changing the model's architecture~\cite{keskarCTRL2019} to allow for better control over generated outputs. \textit{Plug-and-play language models (PPLMs)}~\cite{plugandplay} were recently introduced to counter this tendency, allowing users to efficiently generate controlled text by combining a standard pre-trained language model generator with a discriminator network that learns to differentiate attributes and to steer text generation towards the selected conditioning.